vulcanshen-tpi/task-compose/README.md

 Download the compressed file that matches your system from [release](https://github.com/vulcanshen-tpi/task-compose/releases).
 The filename prefix will be `task-compose-portable_`.

-To run the portable executable, it must be in the same directory as the `task-compose.yaml` file.
+To run the portable executable, it must be in the same directory with the `task-compose.yaml` file.

-Simply run the portable executable to start tasks according to your `task-compose.yaml` configuration.

 ### Using Docker